WSPR TV User Guide

 Start Date

-The start date is UTC-based and should be in the YYYY-mm-dd format, such as 2025-07-15.
+The start date should be in the YYYY-mm-dd format, such as 2025-07-15.
 This field defaults to 30 days before today and is a good choice for minimizing the load on WSPR Live servers and making the WSPR TV user interface more responsive.
 The start date cannot be more than a year before the end date (specified via a URL parameter, see below).
 For historical telemetry, you can specify a start date over a year ago by appending the appropriate end_date parameter to the URL.

 URL Parameters